 When to send: Each time you get a new subscriber

 Example provided by Hiten Shah

-How to implement: Whether you’re in customer service, social media, banking or the automotive industry, create a list of the best content you’ve read and share it through email to your subscribers with links to this content.
+How to implement: Whether you’re in customer service, social media, banking or the automotive industry, you can create a list of the best content you’ve read and share it through email to your subscribers with links to this content.
+You don't need a fancy design either!
 In doing so, you’re delivering value without being self-promotional.